-Any procedure that involves fixing or maintaining a person’s smile comes under cosmetic dentistry.
-American dental association although doesn’t recognize this field separately, the treatments involved in the field are pretty popular.
+Procedures that involve fixing or maintaining a person’s smile come under cosmetic dentistry.
+American dental association, although it doesn’t recognize this field separately, the treatments involved in the field are pretty popular.

-Cosmetic dentist are the ones who usually perform cosmetic dentistry .
-Who can be a general dentist or a family dentist with extensive expertise in cosmetic treatments.
+Cosmetic dentists are the ones who usually perform cosmetic dentistry.
+Who can be a general dentist or a family dentist with extensive expertise in cosmetic treatments?

 What Are The Various Features Of Cosmetic Dentistry?